 Each new sentence should begin with the next letter in the alphabet, often starting with ‘A’ but that is not necessarily required.

-For example, the first line can be ‘After dinner on Saturdays, Gregory likes to order ice cream from his local store,’ and the next line can be ‘Bubble Gum is his favorite flavor, but today they were all out.’
+For example, the first line can be ‘After dinner on Saturdays, Gregory likes to order ice cream from his local store,’ the next line can be ‘Bubble Gum is his favorite flavor, but today they were all out.’

 Questions Only